DeepTransport: Learning Spatial-Temporal Dependency for Traffic Condition Forecasting: Experiments

 \subsection{Implementation Details}

+We use the open-source deep learning platform \textit{PaddlePaddle} for the implementation and experiments.
+PaddlePaddle has two important files for running the program: \textit{data providers} and \textit{trainer configuration}. \textit{data providers} is usually used for data preprocessing with Python language and \textit{trainer configuration} is responsible for parameter setting and building neural networks layer by layer.
 Since the condition value ranges in $\{1, 2, 3, 4\}$, the multi-classification loss can be treated as the objective function.
-However, cost layer with softmax cross-entropy for does not take into account the magnitude of the rating.
+However, the cost layer with softmax cross-entropy does not take into account the magnitude of the rating.
 Thus, square error loss is applied as the training objective.
-But another disadvantage straightforward use linear regression is that the predicted value may be out of the range in $\{1, 2, 3, 4\}$.
-However, we can avoid this problem by label projection as follows:
+But another disadvantage of the straightforward use of linear regression is that the predicted value may be out of the range in $\{1, 2, 3, 4\}$.
+However, we can avoid this problem by labeling projection as follows: